darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 -   attenuation and rotation sliders for preprocessing before tone mapping
 -   attenuation and rotation reversal sliders for postprocessing after tone mapping

-## the _primaries_ tab

-disable adjustments
-: Turns off all manipulation of primaries.
-It is not recommended to tick this checkbox for actual processing; it is intended as a learning tool for quick comparisons.
-For a starting point without adjustments, that can be fine-tuned manually, use the _unmodified_ configuration.

-reset primaries
-: Clicking this button reveals a pop-up menu to apply one of the built-in sets of primaries, without altering any of the other settings.
-Click an item to select it, or press Escape or click outside the menu to dismiss it without applying any setting.

-base primaries
-: Defines which color space is used as the basis of the AgX processing space.
-The attenuation and rotation controls below are applied relative to this space.
-Options include common spaces like sRGB, Display P3, Adobe RGB (compatible), and Rec2020; the working space (set in the [_input color profile_](./input-color-profile.md) module), and the export space (set in the [_output color profile_](./output-color-profile.md) module).
-For especially problematic colors, you may find that wider spaces provide better control.

-### before tone mapping

-The controls in this group affect the operations performed before the tone mapping curve is applied.

-red/green/blue attenuation
-: Controls the amount of desaturation applied to the primary color.
-This adjusts the rate of the color's shift towards white as its intensity increases.
-Lower values result in a slower shift and more pronounced hue changes, at the risk of artifacts.
-The saturation of all colors will be reduced, regardless of luminosity, but this can be reversed for shadows and mid-tones using the _purity boost_ sliders described below, in the section _after tone mapping_, the overall effect being a desaturation of highlights.

-red/green/blue rotation
-: Rotates the hue angle of the primary color.
-This affects the direction of the hue shift for colors as their intensity changes.
-For example, rotating red can influence whether it bends towards yellow or magenta.

-### after tone mapping

-The controls in this group affect the post-processing done after tone mapping.
-Use them as artistic controls to help you achieve the desired final look.

-reverse all
-: Ticking this checkbox will hide the other controls in the group, and adjust processing settings as if the _master_ reversal sliders, discussed below, were set to 100%, the _purity boost_ parameters to match the values of the corresponding _attenuation_ sliders, and the _reverse rotation_ parameters to mirror the values set with the _rotation_ sliders.
-The values of the hidden sliders will be retained, but not used for processing.
-Unchecking the checkbox will make them visible, and their settings effective, again.
-The checkbox is intended to simplify the user interface (users may wish to create presets with the checkbox ticked), and for quick "what-if" checks.

-set from above
-: Clicking the button will _copy_ the values of the sliders from the _before tone mapping_ section, and set the _master_ controls to 100%, producing the same visual effect as ticking _reverse all_.
-However, this only provides a starting point: the sliders will not be hidden, and may be adjusted to taste.

-master purity boost, master rotation reversal
-: These are multipliers that affect the individual red/green/blue controls below, allowing you to globally increase or decrease their effect.

-**Note** The module provides built-in presets, based on Blender, and on the _smooth_ preset of the _sigmoid_ module.
-When adjusting primaries starting from those presets, you will need to take the following into account:

--   In Blender, the rotation of primaries is not reversed, and purity is restored using values different from those used for attenuation.
-Therefore, the corresponding _blender-like_ and _scene-referred default_ presets of _AgX_ come with _master purity boost = 100%, master rotation reversal = 0%_.
-This means that although the per-channel rotation reversal sliders are set up for complete reversal, they have no effect; you can turn them on gradually by raising the _master rotation reversal_ control, and, once that is no longer set to 0%, adjust the individual channel sliders according to taste.
--   In the _sigmoid_ module's _smooth_ preset, rotations are always completely reversed, but purity is not boosted at all by default.
-Therefore, the corresponding _AgX_ presets, also called _smooth_, set _master purity boost = 0%, master rotation reversal = 100%_.
-The per-channel purity boost sliders are set to completely reverse the attenuation, but are effectively disabled by the master slider; the per-channel rotation reversal sliders mirror the settings of the reversal slider, and are fully enabled by the master control.
--   You are, of course, free to create your own presets with your favourite combination of master and per-channel controls (for example, having the master reversal controls at 100% and the per-channel controls set to your preferred values).

-red/green/blue purity boost
-: Restores color purity _after_ the tone curve is applied.
-Higher values make the image look more colorful and chroma-laden, but can introduce artifacts if pushed too far.
-When combined with _attenuation_ (see above), the net effect is a selective desaturation of highlights (since the purity boost does not fully recover purity in highlights, due to them being strongly desaturated by the tone mapping process).

-red/green/blue reverse rotation
-: Reverses the initial primary rotation after the tone curve.
-This offers a final control over the rendered hues.
-This can be used to partly or fully reverse the hue shifts introduced by the corresponding rotation sliders, mostly in the shadows and mid-tones.
-Since the curve is applied per-channel, it is subject to the "Notorious 6" shifts, which mostly affects highlights.

-### selective tuning for mid-tones and highlights

-It is important to note that using the primaries controls, the properties of the S-curve (lower contrast in highlights), and per-channel application of the curve together make it possible to apply different adjustments to mid-tones and highlights, even though this may not be evident at the first glance.

-Per-channel S-curves have the property of desaturating highlights, independently of our _attenuation_ control.
-This means we _can_ reverse the attenuation (restore saturation) for mid-tones using _purity boost_, but not so for highlights.

-Another property of per-channel S-curves is the skewing of bright colors mentioned above: the "Notorious 6". _AgX_ cleverly uses this effect to exaggerate hue shifts introduced using the rotation of primaries.
-For example, a red primary rotated a few degrees towards green (yellow) will turn ever so slightly yellow, and this can be reversed later using the _red reverse rotation_ slider, if desired.
-However, for brighter tones, the "Notorious 6" shift will skew the slightly yellow-tinted red more towards yellow, allowing us to obtain orange sunsets instead of pink ones.
-The reverse rotation will not recover this additional skew fully.
-To control how much _additional_ skew you want to allow, use the _preserve hue_ slider in the _look_ section.

 ## the _settings_ tab

 ### the _input exposure range_